kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/10-technologies/02-technologies-part-2.md

 * But on mobile screens they are stacked on top of each other
 * To fix we just add a margin bottom on smaller screens

-`_testimonial.css`
+`_technologies.css`

 ```
-.testimonial {
+.technologies {
   background-color: rgba(255, 255, 255, 0.8);
   padding: 0 18px 1px 18px;
   margin-bottom: 80px;
 ```

-But a little extra vertical spacing (18px) will make look better
+* But a little extra vertical spacing (18px) will make look better

 ```
-.testimonial {
+.technologies {
   background-color: rgba(255, 255, 255, 0.8);
   padding: 0 18px 1px 18px;
   margin-bottom: 98px;
 ```

-On larger screens we don't need that margin-bottom
+* On larger screens we don't need that margin-bottom

 ```
-.testimonial {
+.technologies {
   background-color: rgba(255, 255, 255, 0.8);
   padding: 0 18px 1px 18px;
   margin-bottom: 98px;